Chart Color Schemes

 Eynesbury lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

 As of Feb 2026, the population of the suburb of Eynesbury is estimated at around 4,200.
-This reflects an increase of 1,362 people since the 2021 Census, which reported a population of 2,838.
-The change is inferred from AreaSearch's estimate of the resident population being 3,774 as of June 2024, along with 902 validated new addresses since the Census date.
+This reflects an increase of 1,362 people since the 2021 Census, which reported a population of 2,838 people.
+The change is inferred from the resident population of 3,774, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 902 validated new addresses since the Census date.
 This level of population equates to a density ratio of 68 persons per square kilometer.
-Since the 2021 census, Eynesbury's growth rate has exceeded both national (9.9%) and state averages, marking it as a significant growth leader in the region.
-Interstate migration contributed approximately 69.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Eynesbury's growth rate of 48.0% since the 2021 census exceeded the national average of 9.9%.
+Population growth was primarily driven by interstate migration, contributing approximately 69.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
 Exceptional growth is predicted over the period, placing Eynesbury in the top 10 percent of statistical areas across the nation.
-The area is expected to increase by 1,633 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 27.6% in total over the 17 years.
+The area is expected to increase by 1,650 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 29.1% in total over the 17 years.

 Frequently Asked Questions - Population